 - All the current vaccines have met the FDA’s high safety standards.
 Before the FDA approves or authorizes a vaccine for use, they review all safety data and clinical trial results.
 They also review the process a company uses to make the vaccine.
 They make sure the process follows quality and safety standards.

 - Millions of people in the United States have now received COVID-19 vaccines.
 Serious safety problems are rare.
-The monitoring systems have found only 2 serious health problems after vaccination.
-Both of these health problems are rare.

 Learn more about these rare problems on the CDC website